Azure-Player/azure.datafactory.tools/README.md

 > The step might be skipped when `DeleteNotInSource = false` in *Publish Options*

-## Step: Restarting all triggers
+## Step: Restarting triggers

-💬 In log you'll see line: `STEP: Starting all triggers...`
+💬 In log you'll see line: `STEP: Starting triggers...`

 Restarting all triggers that should be enabled.
+Since v.1.6 you have more control of which triggers should be started.
+Use `TriggerStartMethod` in *Publish Option* to set one of the following values:
+- **BasedOnSourceCode** (default) - uses source files and config file entries to determine desired status of triggers
+- **KeepPreviousState** - statuses from source or config files are ignored.
+In this case, the process remembers statuses before deployment (when stopping triggers) and the restores those statuses after the deployment.
+The status will be "disable" (trigger stopped) for any newly created trigger.

 > The step might be skipped when `StopStartTriggers = false` in *Publish Options*